ibizaman/selfhostblocks/README.md

   - [X] `/admin` only accessible for `vaultwarden_admin` LDAP group.
   - [WIP] True SSO support, see [dani-garcia/vaultwarden/issues/246](https://github.com/dani-garcia/vaultwarden/issues/246).
 For now, Authelia protects access to the UI but you need to login afterwards to Vaultwarden.
 So there are two login required.
 - [X] Nextcloud
-  - [ ] Export metrics to Prometheus.
-  - [ ] Export traces to Prometheus.
   - [X] LDAP auth, unfortunately we need to configure this manually.
     - [ ] Declarative setup.
   - [ ] SSO auth.
   - [X] Backup support.
-  - [ ] Optional tracing debug.
+  - [x] Optional tracing debug.
+  - [ ] Export traces to Prometheus.
+  - [ ] Export metrics to Prometheus.
 - [X] Home Assistant.
   - [ ] Export metrics to Prometheus.
   - [X] LDAP auth through `homeassistant_user` LDAP group.